TERMS and CONDITIONS – please read carefully and sign below

 - Alliances between some group members to the exclusion of others can often adversely affect group dynamics in sessions whether consciously intended or not.

-- Generally it is of greatest value to all if you can resist any form of collusion outside of the group and bring your honest feelings and thoughts to each session as a genuine contribution to the process.
-This principle applies to couples and family members and is in the interests of avoiding a destructive secondary process developing that can defeat the purpose of therapy.
+- Generally it is of greatest value to all if you can resist any form of collusion or negative discussion outside of the group and, instead, bring your honest feelings and thoughts to each session as a genuine contribution to the process.
+This principle applies to couples and family members and is in the interests of avoiding a destructive secondary process developing that can undermine the purpose of therapy.

 - Being as honest as possible with each other and your therapist honours the goodwill in our work together and maintains trust and respect.
 It also gives you the best opportunity to benefit from the therapy itself.